AI Tips March 03, 2026 · Updated March 05, 2026

 A few weeks ago, my AI assistant flagged a suspicious login attempt on one of my websites.
-It checked the server logs, cross-referenced the IP, tightened the firewall rules, and sent me a summary — all before I'd finished my morning coffee.
+It checked the server logs, cross-referenced the IP, tightened the firewall rules, and sent me a summary — all before I'd finished my morning tea.

 That actually happened.
 No exaggeration, no hypothetical.
 That's Tuesday for me now.